coverclock/com-diag-hazer/README.md

-Here is an example of using gpstool to read an NMEA sentence stream from a serial device at 4800 8n1, display the data using ANSI escape sequences to control the output terminal, and send the raw parsed time and position data in a printable form to a remote server via UDP port 5555.
+Here is an example of using gpstool to read an NMEA sentence stream from a serial device at 4800 8n1, display the data using ANSI escape sequences to control the output terminal, and forwards NMEA sentences to a remote server.

-    > gpstool -D /dev/ttyUSB0 -b 4800 -8 -n -1 -E -P 5555
+    > gpstool -D /dev/ttyUSB0 -b 4800 -8 -n -1 -E -6 -A ::1 -P 5555

     $GPRMC,205040.400,A,3947.6529,N,10509.2027,W,0.17,252.01,080217,,,D
     RMC 2017-02-08T20:50:40Z { 39 47' 39.17"N 105 09' 12.16"W } 5636.41' W 0.20mph